 But while going into the details of the overlap between games, Kaplan briefly mentioned a rough estimate for the number of players Overwatch has.

 “We want to make sure that all Overwatch cosmetics come forward with you into Overwatch 2, so all of your progress matters,” Kaplan said.
 “Nothing’s getting left behind.
 No one’s getting left behind.
 We worked so hard to build this community of over 50 million players at this point, the last thing we would ever do is do anything to split what an amazing community you guys are.”

 It’s unclear exactly what the number is referring to but it likely means 50 million copies sold and not active players.

-The latest number reported by Blizzard is a 40 million player total in May 2018, just as the game’s second anniversary event approached.
-Blizzard did not clarify the context of this number—it likely means copies sold and not active players.
-Though the pace had definitely slowed, the 40 million total was still a significant growth since Blizzard reported 35 million players in October 2017.
-These numbers can’t be Overwatch’s monthly active users.
-Blizzard reported 37 million monthly active users for all of its games in an August 2018 second quarter earnings report, a number down one million monthly active users from the first quarter in 2018.
+The last number of total Overwatch players we got from Blizzard was 40 million in May 2018, just as the game’s second-anniversary event approached.
+Months later, though, Blizzard reported 37 million monthly active users across all of its games in an August 2018 second-quarter earnings report, down one million monthly active users from the first quarter in 2018.

 According to playercounter.com, Overwatch brings in over 720,000 players a day.
 But Activerplayer.io estimates as little as 620,000.
 That’s an average monthly player base of around seven million.
 It’s hard to be certain of the exact number of players, though.